FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 # ![Fz](https://avatars3.githubusercontent.com/u/7301270?s=25) Fuzzy Autocomplete for Xcode

-### Crashes on OS X 10.10.2
+### Issues with OS X 10.10.2

 Due to a change in how notifications are sent in OS X 10.10.2 the plugin would fall into infinite recursion and crash Xcode on launch.
 The issue [has been fixed](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin/pull/57) (thanks, luosheng).
-If you are experiencing this problem [reinstall](#instalation) the newest version.
+If you are experiencing this problem [reinstall](#installation) the newest version.

 ## `FuzzyAutocomplete 2.1`